-Tomato plants are typically annuals, meaning they complete their life cycle in one year.
-However, with proper care, you can extend their lifespan and keep them alive for longer.
+I’ve discovered that keeping a tomato plant alive all year is indeed possible.
+However, it depends on a few key factors.
+Typically, tomato plants are annuals, completing their life cycle in one year.
+But, with the right care, you can extend their lifespan and keep them alive for longer.

 You can move plants from outside to indoors for the winter, but they will eventually stop producing fruit.
 However, tomato plants in a container that move from outside to indoors for the winter can be kept alive for several years.